Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Results

 The determinant of the spatial Jacobian of the obtained DVFs was observed to be non-negative in all the registrations obtained in all the experimental scenarios.
 This indicates that all the obtained registrations were anatomically plausible.

-Fig. \ref{fig:qualitative_simulated} shows a representative example of registration without using landmarks and registration with the DCNN-Match CE approach.
+Figure \ref{fig:qualitative_simulated} shows a representative example of registration without using landmarks and registration with the DCNN-Match CE approach.
 The source image has a large local deformation in the center along with small random deformations globally.
 The transformed source images obtained after DIR have been overlaid onto the target image (columns (b) and (d)) using complementary colors such that the aligned structures look grey and misalignment is highlighted in colors.
 As can be seen in column (b), many regions are not aligned properly after the registration, but, with the additional guidance information (column (d)), the anatomical structures look perfectly aligned.
-The corresponding landmark pairs are shown with cross-hairs of the same color in the target and source image.
+The corresponding landmark pairs are shown with cross-hairs of the same color in the target and source images.
 It is worth noting that DCNN-Match CE can find landmark correspondences in highly deformed regions as well.
 As a result, DIR with landmark correspondences can find a better estimation of the underlying deformation field as compared to the baseline DIR approach.
 Columns (c) and (e) represent the Root Mean Square Errors (RMSE) of the ground truth DVF and the DVF obtained after DIR without and with landmark correspondences.
 Further, Figure \ref{fig:qualitative_clinical} shows an example of DIR without and with using landmarks for clinical deformations.
-While the output of registration without and with using landmark correspondences look similar in most cases, a subtle improvement in alignment can still be spotted in some regions of the images (also highlighted with a red rectangle in the figure) with the use of landmark correspondences in the DIR.
+While the output of registration without and with using landmark correspondences looks similar in most cases, a subtle improvement in alignment can still be spotted in some regions of the images (also highlighted with a red rectangle in the figure) with the use of landmark correspondences in the DIR.
 The determinant of the spatial Jacobian shown in Figure \ref{fig:qualitative_clinical} (c) and (e) shows no visible image folding in the DIR solutions obtained by either of the approaches.